djh1997/proj324/docs/index.md

 | 4      | Blue   | Stop         | Start               |
 | 5      | Purple | N/A          | Exit                |

-For the final design I only used three buttons since the frame was beginning to get a bit cluttered with wires and boards.
+For the final design only three buttons were used since the frame was beginning to get a bit cluttered with wires and boards.

 ![buttonlocations](frame/buttonlocations.svg)

-I also decided that I would keep all the buttons on one side of the frame, since the capacitive touch sensitivity is a bit to high and I cant change it on this board.
-This means I'm less likely to have accidental readings from touching the wire if I can keep the wires short.
+It was also decided that it would be best to keep all the buttons on one side of the frame, since the capacitive touch sensitivity was a bit to high and you couldn't change it on this board.
+This meant you're less likely to have accidental readings from touching the wire if the wires are kept short and tucked out of the way.

-Later Alex baron suggested that I wrap the sensor wire in thin pieces of wire to shield the wire by grounding the insulation.
+Later Alex Baron suggested wrapping the sensor wire in thin pieces of wire to shield the wire by grounding the insulation.
 This worked really well.

 ### Capacitive Touch Control